briancroom/OneYearOfSoylent/day2.md

 Probably because of the sleep schedule stuff, I'm just not consuming very much.
 I'll be keeping an eye on that.

+####Follow Up

+So I actually did only consume 300kcal yesterday, I've been screwed up because of lack of sleep all week.

 [Previous Day](./day1.md "Day 1")

 [Next Day](./day3.md "Day 3")